LoopKit/loopdocs/docs/gh-actions/gh-update.md

 #### Manual Steps to Renew Your `Distribution Certificate`

+!!! warning "Delete and Create"
+    **Do not miss the final step in this section.
+After you delete certificates, you must run the Action for `Create Certificates` before you can build an app again.**

 1. Use this link to view your [Apple Developer Certificates](https://developer.apple.com/account/resources/certificates/list){: target="_blank" }
     * If your screen shows no Certificates and you see a message "Getting Started with Certificates", your certificate already expired and was removed by *Apple*; so skip ahead to Step 2: Navigate to your `Match-Secrets` Repository
     * Carefully examine the `Type` column - do **not** delete a `Development Certificate`